-- Article 1 The term "school" as used in this Act means kindergarten, elementary school, junior high school, compulsory education school, high school, secondary education school, special needs education school, university, and college of technology (KOSEN). - Article 2 (1) Schools may only be established by the national government (including the national university corporation provided in Article 2, paragraph (1) of the National University Corporations Act (Act No. 103 of 2003), and Incorporated Administrative Agency National Institute of Technology; the same applies hereinafter), local government (including public university corporations provided in Article 68, paragraph (1) of the Local Incorporated Administrative Agency Act (Act No. 118 of 2003) (hereinafter referred to as "public university corporations"); the same applies in the following paragraph and Article 127), and incorporated educational institutions provided in Article 3 of the Private Schools Act (Act No. 270 of 1949) (hereinafter referred to as "incorporated educational institutions")
+Article 1 The term "school" as used in this Act means kindergarten, elementary school, junior high school, compulsory education school, high school, secondary education school, special needs education school, university, and college of technology (KOSEN).

+Article 2 (1) Schools may only be established by the national government (including the national university corporation provided in Article 2, paragraph (1) of the National University Corporations Act (Act No. 112 of 2003), and Institute of National Colleges of Technology, Incorporated Administrative Agency; the same applies below), local government (including public university corporations provided for in Article 68, paragraph (1) of the Local Incorporated Administrative Agency Act (Act No. 118 of 2003) (referred to below as "public university corporations"); the same applies in the following paragraph and Article 127), and incorporated educational institutions provided in Article 3 of the Private Schools Act (Act No. 270 of 1949) (referred to below as "incorporated educational institutions")

-(2) In this act, national school means schools established by the national government, public school means schools established by a local government, and private school means schools established by an incorporated educational institution.
+(2) In this Act, national school means schools established by the national government, public school means schools established by the local government, and private school means schools established by the incorporated educational institution.

-- Article 3 A person that intends to establish a school must establish it according to the type of school, and in compliance with the standards of establishment relating to equipment, organization, and others specified by the Minister of Education, Culture, Sports, Science and Technology. - Article 4 (1) The establishment and abolition of schools, changes in management, or other matters prescribed by Cabinet Order (referred to as "establishment and abolition etc." in the following Article) set forth in the following items, must respectively be approved by a person specified in those items.
-Of these schools, the same will apply to the usual courses (hereinafter referred to as "full-time courses") for high school (including upper courses of secondary education schools), courses provided at night, or at other special times or periods (hereinafter referred to as "part-time courses"), and courses providing education through correspondence (hereinafter referred to as "correspondence courses"), university faculties, graduate school and academic unit of graduate school , and university departments in Article 108, paragraph (2). - (i) public or private university and college of technology (KOSEN): Minister of Education, Culture, Sports, Science and Technology; - (ii) high schools, secondary education schools, and special needs education schools established by a municipality (this includes public university corporations established independently by a municipality or in cooperation with other municipalities; the same applies in the following Article, Article 13, paragraph (2), Article 14, Article 130, paragraph (1), and Article 131): Prefectural Board of Education; - (iii) private kindergarten, elementary school, junior high school, compulsory education school, high school, secondary education school, and special needs education school: Prefectural Governor. - (2) Notwithstanding the provisions of the preceding paragraph, a person establishing a school set forth in item (i) of the same paragraph is not required to obtain approval in the same paragraph when conducting the following matters.
-In this case a person establishing the relevant school must notify the Minister of Education, Culture, Sports, Science and Technology in advance, as provided by the Minister of Education, Culture, Sports, Science and Technology. (i) that which is an establishment of university faculty or academic unit of - graduate school or a university department in Article 108, paragraph (2), that is a type of degree granted by the relevant university, and free of changes in field;
+- Article 3 A person that intends to establish a school must establish it according to the type of school, and in compliance with the standards of establishment relating to equipment, organization, and others specified by the Minister of Education, Culture, Sports, Science and Technology. - Article 4 (1) The establishment and abolition of schools, changes in management, or other matters prescribed by Cabinet Order (referred to as "establishment and abolition, etc." in the following Article) stated in the following items, must be approved respectively by a person specified in those items.
+Among these schools, the same will apply to the ordinary courses (referred to below as "full-time courses") for high schools (including upper courses of secondary education schools), courses provided at night, or at other special times or periods (referred to below as "part-time courses"), and courses providing education through correspondence (referred to below as "correspondence courses"), university faculties, graduate schools and academic units of graduate school, and university departments in Article 108, paragraph (2). - (i) public or private university and college of technology: Minister of Education, Culture, Sports, Science and Technology; - (ii) high schools, secondary education schools, and special needs education schools established by a municipality (this includes public university corporations established independently by a municipality or in cooperation with other municipalities; the same applies in the following Article, Article 13, paragraph (2), Article 14, Article 130, paragraph (1), and Article 131): Prefectural Board of Education; - (iii) private kindergarten, elementary school, junior high school, compulsory education school, high school, secondary education school, and special needs education school: prefectural governor. - (2) Notwithstanding the provisions of the preceding paragraph, a person establishing a school stated in item (i) of that paragraph is not required to obtain approval in that paragraph when conducting the following matters.
+In such a case, a person establishing the relevant school must notify the Minister of Education, Culture, Sports, Science and Technology of this in advance, as provided by the Minister of Education, Culture, Sports, Science and Technology: - (i) establishing a university faculty or an academic unit of graduate school or a university department under Article 108, paragraph (2), that does not involve a change of type or field of the degree granted by the relevant university;